HyphenSouth/Thunderdome-Fantasy/readme.md

 	Uses: Unlimited
 Extremely strong melee weapon.
 Causes wielder to become extremely aggressive.

-Heals its wielder based on damage dealt.Power increases after dealing damage and killing.
+Heals its wielder based on damage dealt.
+Power increases after dealing damage and killing.
 Damages the wielder at the start of each turn.
 Self damage increases as attack power increases.

 Applies an extremely strong aggressive charm effect to all players that see it.